 NIKOLA PAŠIĆ SQUARE

-Nikola Pašić Square – is named after the famous Serbian 20th century politician and Prime Minister.
-It was built in the 1950s, during the massive Terazije reorganisation project.
-It was Marx and Engels Square until 1992, in honour of famous communist theoreticians.
+Nikola Pašić Square is named after the famous Serbian 20th century politician and Prime Minister.
+It was built in the 1950s, during the massive Terazije reconstruction project.
+They called it Marx and Engels Square until 1992, in honour of the famous communist theoreticians.

-Nikola Pašić Monument – was erected in the early 1990s.
+The monument to Nikola Pašić was erected in the early 1990s.

-The Trade Union Hall – is a big building behind the Nikola Pašić monument.
-It’s a dominant architectural feature of this square, together with one of the Belgrade’s largest fountains.
-The building is in the socialist realism style, with late modernism influences.
-Many political and cultural events happened there.
-It was declared the cultural monument in 2013.
+The Trade Union Hall is a big building that dominates the square, together with one of Belgrade’s largest fountains.
+Built in the socialist realism style, with late modernism influences, it housed many political and cultural events.
+It became the cultural monument in 2013.

-Republic Square – contains some of Belgrade’s most important public buildings: the National Museum, the National Theatre and the Prince Michael monument.
+Republic Square contains some of Belgrade’s most important public buildings: National Museum and National Theatre and also the Prince Michael monument.

-The Prince Michael Monument – by the Italian sculptor Enrico Pazzi, was erected in 1882, in honour of the prince’s most important political achievement: the complete expulsion of Turks from Serbia and the liberation of 7 remaining cities still under the Turkish rule within the Serbian territory at the time.
+The Prince Michael Monument, by the Italian sculptor Enrico Pazzi, was erected in 1882 in honour of the prince’s most important political achievement: complete expulsion of the Ottomans from Serbia and liberation of seven remaining cities still under the Ottoman rule within the Serbian territory at the time.

-The names of 7 cities are carved on plates on the statue’s pedestal.
-The prince is sculptured with his hand pointing to Istanbul, showing Turks to leave.
+You can see the names of these cities on the plates on the statue’s pedestal.
+The prince points his hand towards Istanbul, thus telling the Ottomans to leave.

-The National Museum of Serbia – is the largest and the oldest museum in Serbia, originally built in 1903 for the Fund Mortgage Bank.
-The museum was established in 1844 and it moved into the present building in 1950.
+The National Museum of Serbia is the largest and the oldest museum in Serbia, originally built in 1903 for the Fund Mortgage Bank.
+Established in 1844, the museum moved to this building in 1950.
 Its collection contains over 400000 objects, including foreign masterpieces.

 PRINCE MICHAEL STREET

-Prince Michael Street – is the main pedestrian street in Belgrade and it is protected as one of the oldest and the most valuable city landmarks.
+This is the main pedestrian street in Belgrade and it is protected as one of the oldest and most valuable city landmarks.

-It contains many buildings and palaces built in the late 19th century.
+It contains buildings and palaces built in the late 19th century.

-The major reconstruction of the street took place in 1987, when they transformed it into the pedestrian zone.
+The major reconstruction of the street took place in 1987, when they transformed it into a pedestrian street.

 The works took 6 months and the new pedestrian street was inaugurated in October 1987.

-The Serbian Academy of Sciences and Arts – was built in 1924, in the academic style with elements of secession.
-The building houses the Academy’s library, one of the richest in Belgrade and also the archives that contain numerous materials on the Serbian history.
+The Serbian Academy of Sciences and Arts was built in 1924, in the academic style with elements of secession.
+It houses the Academy’s library, one of the richest in Belgrade, and also the archives with numerous materials on the Serbian history.

-Delijska Fountain – was built by the ruling prince of Serbia Alexander Karadjordjević.
-It was named after the street at that time.
-It was demolished and built three times in the 19th century.
+The Delijska Fountain, named after the street at that time, was built and demolished three times in the 19th century.

-The current fourth reincarnation of the fountain was built in 1987, at the time of the major reconstruction of Prince Michael street.
-The fountain is not in the same place as the old ones and it’s not architecturally identical, although it retains some elements from the previous versions.
+The current fourth version of the fountain was made during the reconstruction of Prince Michael street in 1987.
+It’s not in the same place as the previous ones and it’s not architecturally identical, although it retains some elements from the older versions.

-In recent years, the city authorities have gradually transformed the Old Town in the pedestrian area and it’s becoming very beautiful.
+In recent years, the city authorities have been gradually transforming the historic area into a pedestrian zone.

-The Cathedral Church of St. Michael the Archangel – was built in 1840 and it is one of the most important places of worship in the country.
-The church is one of the few preserved monuments from the first half of the 19th century.
-It was declared the cultural monument of exceptional importance in 1979.
+The Cathedral Church of St. Michael the Archangel was built in 1840 and it is one of the most important places of worship in the city.
+It was declared the cultural monument of exceptional importance in 1979, as one of the few preserved monuments from the first half of the 19th century.

-The Belgrade Fortress – consists of the old citadel and Kalemegdan Park, overlooking the confluence of the Sava and Danube rivers.
+The Belgrade Fortress consists of the old town and Kalemegdan Park, overlooking the confluence of the Sava and Danube rivers.
 The fortress is the most visited tourist attraction.
-Inevitably, everyone that comes to Belgrade visits this magnificent site.
+Whoever visits Belgrade, also visits this magnificent site.

-Skadarlija – is the second most visited tourist attraction in Belgrade.
-The street partially preserved the ambience of the traditional urban architecture.
-It is also known as the main bohemian quarter of Belgrade, similar to Montmartre in Paris, but on a much smaller scale.
-In this street, you can find old and excellent restaurants that offer traditional Serbian cuisine.
+Skadarlija is the second most visited tourist attraction in Belgrade.
+The street has partially preserved the ambience of the traditional urban architecture.
+It’s also known as the main bohemian quarter of Belgrade, similar to Montmartre in Paris, but on a much smaller scale.
+You can find some old and excellent restaurants that offer traditional Serbian cuisine there.

 SAINT MARK CHURCH

-The Saint Mark Church – was built in 1940, in the Serbo-Byzantines style.
-It is one of the largest churches in the country.
+The Saint Mark Church was built in 1940, in the Serbo-Byzantines style.
+It’s one of the largest churches in the country.

 As you enter the church, the marble tomb of the Emperor Stefan Dušan (1331-1355) is on the right hand side.
 He was the King of Serbia and the Emperor of the Serbs, Bulgarians, Greeks and Albanians from 1346 until his death.
 He conquered a large part of southeast Europe and was one of the most powerful monarch of the era.
 Serbia was a major power in the Balkans under his rule.

-This church is considered as one of the most beautiful constructions of the sacred architecture in the Serbo-Byzantine revival style and it was modelled on Monastery Gračanica.
+It is considered as one of the most beautiful constructions of the sacred architecture in the Serbo-Byzantine revival style and it was modelled on the Monastery Gračanica.

 After decades of neglect, Belgrade is rapidly changing.
-The city authorities have renovated many streets and have painted many facades.
-One of the most ambitious projects is the Belgrade Waterfront, an urban development project on a neglected stretch of land on the right bank of the Sava river, behind the former Central Railway Station.
+The city authorities have restored many streets and have painted many facades.
+One of the most ambitious projects is the Belgrade Waterfront, on the right bank of the Sava river, behind the former Central Railway Station.
 At the time of my visit, they completed two buildings.

 Anyway, it is too early to say anything at the moment, let’s see the final result in several years.